Aliases for NEIL2 Gene

 GeneCards Summary for NEIL2 Gene

 NEIL2 (Nei Like DNA Glycosylase 2) is a Protein Coding gene.
 Diseases associated with NEIL2 include Cockayne Syndrome.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Cleavage of the damaged pyrimidine.
+Among its related pathways are DNA Double-Strand Break Repair and Recognition and association of DNA glycosylase with site containing an affected pyrimidine.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and damaged DNA binding.
 An important paralog of this gene is NEIL3.

 UniProtKB/Swiss-Prot Summary for NEIL2 Gene